Justin Simon: St. John's

 Simon sat out the 2016-17 season due to NCAA transfer rules.

 Simon had a breakout sophomore season, tallying 20 double-digit scoring performances and nine double-doubles in 33 games, all of which he started.
 He averaged 12.2 points, 7.1 rebounds, 5.1 assists, and 2.5 steals per game, and was the only player in the Big East to rank in the top five in rebounding, assists, and steals.
-Simon ranked eighth nationally in steals per game with 82.
+Simon ranked eighth nationally in steals with 82.

 In his junior season, Simon's offensive production declined slightly but he developed into one of the nation's best defenders.
 In 34 games, 33 of which he started, Simon averaged 10.4 points and 5.1 rebounds all while leading the team in blocked shots with 22 and ranking third on the team in steals with 50.
 After the season, Simon was named Big East Defensive Player of the Year.

-On April 9, 2019, Simon announced he was forgoing his senior season to declare for the 2019 NBA Draft.
+On April 9, 2019, Simon announced he was forgoing his senior season to declare for the 2019 NBA draft.